Letter from the Publisher

 We’re excited about OSEO for many reasons.
 First, it underlines our support for the continuing tradition of scholarly editing.
 Our investment in digital editions is increasing their reach, securing their permanence in the online space and making them available to multiple users at the same time.
 There are real benefits brought by the size of the collection, the aggregation of content, intelligent cross-linking with other OUP content – facilitating genuine user journeys from and into related secondary criticism and reference materials – and the links we are developing in partnership with external sites and other resources.
 We hope, too, that OSEO will help us bring recent finds to an audience as swiftly as possible: new discoveries can simply be edited and dropped straight into the site.

-OSEO already provides access to over 1,200 scholarly editions of material written between 1485 and 1901, plus Classical Latin and Greek authors, including all of Shakespeare’s plays, the letters and novels of Charles Dickens, the writings of Aeschylus, Austen, Ovid, Livy, and Virgil, the Gladstone Diaries, the poetry of John Donne, the diary of John Evelyn, the letters and diaries of Samuel Pepys, and philosophical works by Thomas Hobbes, John Locke, Adam Smith and Jeremy Bentham.
-These editions contain over 174,000 different works including more than 1,100 plays, 32,000 poems, and more than 136,000 other works, including letters, essays, sermons, diaries, and more – the equivalent of over 650,000 print pages.
-In the coming months and years we will expand the service to include more works from the nineteenth century, the Modernists, medieval texts, and Ancient Greeks.
+OSEO already provides access to over 1,500 scholarly editions of material written between 701 and 1901, plus Roman and Greek authors, including all of Shakespeare’s plays, the letters and novels of Charles Dickens, the writings of Aristotle, Aeschylus, Austen, Ovid, Plato, Livy, and Virgil, the Gladstone Diaries, the poetry of John Donne, the diary of John Evelyn, the letters and diaries of Samuel Pepys, and philosophical works by Thomas Hobbes, John Locke, Adam Smith and Jeremy Bentham.
+These editions contain over 194,000 different works including more than 3,800 plays, 36,000 poems, and more than 150,000 other works, including letters, essays, sermons, diaries, and more – the equivalent of over 780,000 print pages.
+In the coming years we will expand the service to include more works from the nineteenth century, and the Modernists.

 Over the past century and more, Oxford has invested in the development of an unrivalled programme of scholarly editions across the humanities.
 Oxford Scholarly Editions Online takes these core, authoritative texts down from the library shelf, unlocks their features to make them fully accessible to all kinds of users, and makes them discoverable online.
 Watch a short animation to learn more about the journey of a scholarly edition.